grpc/grpc-web/README.md

 frameworks for languages such as Python, Java, and Node.
 For details, see the [roadmap](doc/roadmap.md).

+Java gRPC-web in-process proxy implementation is in beta stage.
+For details, see [details](src/connector/README.md).

 ## Quick Start

 Eager to get started?
 Try the [Hello World example][].
 From this example, you'll